 - Cucumbers are generous plants if treated well and can be grown where there is lots of sunlight, alternatively, you can use grow lights to keep them happy and healthy

-Mix it up with a Decorative Indoor Garden Display
+Mix it up with a Decorative Garden Display

-Plants can make a wonderful decorative feature, bringing peace and tranquillity into any room.
+Plants can make an amazing decorative feature, bringing peace and tranquillity into any room.
 You can easily mix herbs, microgreens and vegetables with decorative plants to create a quiet space for relaxation and reflection.
 Or use plants to add calm to a busy living room space.

 This six-tier decorative display is made of solid fir wood, which is eco-friendly, sustainable and will bring joy for many years to come.